Telecoms concession goes to BAI Communications

 The 4G pilot we launched on part of the Jubilee line in 2020 is now a commercial service.
 The Jubilee line PCN service - now being run by BAI communications - runs from Westminster to Canning Town.
 From there, we will rollout to the east and west sections of the Jubilee line.

 The service allows customers to check the latest travel information, catch up on social media and read their emails and the latest news uninterrupted as part of their journey.

 Customers of all networks and associated virtual mobile networks will continue to have access to the 4G service while commercial negotiations continue.

 Your phone should automatically search for and connect to the mobile connectivity signal as if you were above ground.

 Customers of EE, Three Mobile and O2 can still connect to the London Underground public Wi-Fi system.

 Current Wi-Fi services

-We have installed Wi-Fi across more than 260 Tube stations and 79 London Overground stations.
+We still host customer Wi-Fi across more than 260 Tube stations and 79 London Overground stations.
 Wi-Fi is available in the ticket halls, passenger corridors and platforms of these Tube stations and in the ticket halls and passages of the Overground stations.

-We will extend Wi-Fi to the new Elizabeth Line stations at Farringdon, Tottenham Court Road, Woolwich, Canary Wharf, Paddington, Whitechapel, Custom House, Bond Street, Liverpool Street and Abbey Wood in time for the opening of each station.
+The new Elizabeth Line stations at Farringdon, Tottenham Court Road, Woolwich, Canary Wharf, Paddington, Whitechapel, Custom House, Bond Street and Liverpool Street all have Wi-Fi.

 Public Wi-Fi will still be available to customers as part of Connected London.